remarkablegames/phaser-template/README.md

 ## Layout

-Directory structure (with files like `LICENSE` and dotfiles omitted):
+Directory structure (but trivial files like `LICENSE` and dotfiles are omitted):

 ```
 .